 8. Internet Provider

 This should be obvious, but you can’t run a home business with dial-up or other slow connection.
 I mean, you technically could, but why in the world would you want to waste so much time?
 Get the very best you can afford and go with unlimited plans that won’t throttle you.
-If you want to travel, it may be worth getting a portable broadband internet device and plan as well, as sometimes you can’t rely on a good connection with free public wifi areas, and your data isn’t secure.
+If you want to travel, it may be worth getting a hotspot plan as well, as sometimes you can’t rely on a good connection with free public wifi areas, and your data isn’t secure.

 9. Getting Paid

-You’ll need to either invoice your clients directly, with an accounting system like Xero, or make use of a payment system like PayPal, Square, or Stripe.
+You’ll need to either invoice your clients directly, with an accounting system like Xero, or make use of a payment system like PayPal, Square – GET $1000 of no processing fees with this link – or Stripe.
 Service fees for these systems usually hover around 3% of your sale, so price accordingly.